-Prior to beginning his private practice, Scott was employed within the Psychology Department of a large, free-standing rehabilitation hospital in Wheaton, Illinois.
+Prior to beginning his private practice in 2008, Scott spent 20 years working within the Rehabilitation Medicine Clinic at Marianjoy Rehabilitation Hospital.
 He has conducted comprehensive evaluations and offered treatment recommendations to physicians, parents and educators for thousands of children presenting with developmental and acquired neurological disorders.
-Scott has been a consultant to the Illinois State Board of Education on Special Educational programming; he has been awarded over $100,000 in grant funding for neurocognitive testing with underpriviledged children; he has numerous publications in the area of Traumatic Brain Injury; he has been an adjuct instructor teaching Master's level graduate students through George Williams College School of Education at Aurora University, and he has provided over 50 invited professional lectures, presentations and addresses at local, regional and national conferences.
+Scott has been a consultant to the Illinois State Board of Education on Special Educational programming; he has been awarded over $100,000 in grant funding for neurocognitive testing with underprivileged children; he has numerous publications in the area of Traumatic Brain Injury; he has been an adjunct instructor teaching Master's level graduate students through George Williams College - School of Education at Aurora University, and he has provided over 100 invited professional lectures, presentations and addresses at local, regional and national conferences.